omprabhu31/gamedev/gamedev/projects.md

 **Note:** I will no longer be providing the source files for a lot of the projects, since the folders are simply too big to upload to GitHub.

+> <h3>Arcade-Style Sumo Battle Prototype</h3>
+> <i>Made using Unity 2020.3.13f1</i>
+>
+> This was my fourth project as part of the [Junior Programmer pathway](https://learn.unity.com/pathway/junior-programmer) on Unity Learn.
+It focusses on programming gameplay mechanics, such as enemy behaviour, powerups and enemy waves, which is one of the most integral part of game design.
+It also introduces the concept of Coroutines, which enable the powerups to only act temporarily.
+>
+> You play as a cute little sphere on a mystic floating island in the clouds, struggling to fend off the hostile enemies hell-bent on throwing you off.
+The enemy waves only get tougher, with enemy bosses spawning occasionally.
+Your goal is to survive as long as possible.
+This is one of my favourite projects and I had a blast working on it.
+I hope you will enjoy playing it equally.
+>
+> Check it out here: [Play the game](https://play.unity.com/mg/other/webgl-builds-71271)) / [Project files](https://github.com/omprabhu31/gamedev/tree/master/files/arcadesumobattle)

 > <h3>Run n' Jump Prototype</h3>
-> <i>Made using Unity 2020.3.11f1</i>
+> <i>Made using Unity 2020.3.12f1</i>
 >
 > This was my third project as part of the [Junior Programmer pathway](https://learn.unity.com/pathway/junior-programmer) on Unity Learn.
 A lot of the previous projects had well-defined gameplay but no pizzazz.
-This projects introduces the ability to add animations, sound and particle effects to the player character, making it feel a lot more playable.
+This project introduces the ability to add animations, sound and particle effects to the player character, making it feel a lot more playable.
 It also focuses on manipulating animations and particle systems using code.
 A lot of the gameplay aspects such as the super speed and double jump abilities would not be possible if not for scripting.
 >
 > Check it out here: [Play the game](https://play.unity.com/mg/other/webgl-builds-69334) / [Project files](https://github.com/omprabhu31/gamedev/tree/master/files/runandjump)